malhashemi/svelte-graphics/README.md

 <script>
   import SvelteGraphics from "svelte-graphics";

-  let SvelteGraphic = {
+  let SvelteGraphic = "AcceptTasks"; //Graphic Name
-    id: "AcceptTasks", //Graphic Name
-  };

-  // SvelteGraphicSpecs are meant to be reusable for each library let SvelteGraphicSpecs = {
+  // SvelteGraphicSpecs are meant to be reusable per library let SvelteGraphicSpecs = {
     type: "illus", // icon or illus (illustrations)
     lib: "unDraw", // Library Name
+    /*
-    //size is overwritten by either width or height
-    //default is "500px" for illustrations and "1em" for icons if not set
+    size is overwritten by either width or height default is "500px" for illustrations and "1em" for icons if not set */
     size: "700",
     //width: "700",
     //height: "700",